kgashok/elm-for-bitly/README.md

 gives me zero links, when I actually have at least **10+ links**, some of them already not working.

+### Secondary reason

+  - to use glitch to develop Elm Apps
+  - to use Elm app to communicate what JavaScript equivalent app to be developed
+     - as per part of the Incremental Hackathon experience
+  - to also present a case study of how to manage App development in Github

+---

 ## Simple Elm Sample App